Pediatric Nutrition Course, Module 2: Basic Nutrition

 Module 2 of the Pediatric Nutrition Course is an online course designed for public health nutritionists.
 It is ideal for new employees in public health nutrition, nutritionists who are new to pediatrics and those who want to broaden their pediatric knowledge.

 This course offers you a unique opportunity to learn at your own pace without having to travel to an off-site location in pursuit of quality continuing education.
-You will be given a period of ten weeks to complete Module 2 of the Pediatric Nutrition Course.
+You will be given a period of eleven weeks to complete Module 2 of the Pediatric Nutrition Course.
 An instructor will guide your learning and facilitate a combination of individual, self-paced study and online group discussions, where you will gain access to important resources, and enhance your current nutrition assessment, intervention, education, and counseling skills.
 Completion of this course will take approximately 3 hours per week and varies by student.
 Please note that successful completion often requires working on the course during personal time.

 A variety of methods and media are used in the course, such as synchronized audio/slide presentations case studies, discussion, and handouts.
 Multiple learning activities in each unit target the important skills you will need to advance your practice in pediatric nutrition.
-Students will interact with the instructor and other students via email, web conferencing, phone, and discussion board activities.
+Students will interact with the instructor and other students via email, phone, and discussion board activities.
 Additionally, because the course was developed by the Nutrition Services Branch in the North Carolina Division of Public Health, you will have access to the Branch’s own public health nutritionists and learn more about the many resources that exist on the state level to assist you with providing quality nutrition services.

 For more information about the course’s technical requirements, please review the “System Requirements” section below.
 Technical support will be provided to students during the course.